schadokar/go-to-do-app/README.md

-# go-to-do-app

-##### Note: Checkout its offline version at http://getshitdone.surge.sh .
-To check the source code, switch to offlineToDoApp branch.
+# :memo: Go To Do App

 This is a to-do list application.